pnuu/halostack/doc/source/plan.rst

 Config file usage
 -----------------

-- everything that is available also as command line switches
+- everything that is available also as command line switches --- **implemented**

   - follow: Sun or Moon